ovdixon/ovdixon.com/content/posts/fish-classification.md

 summary: "A foray into image classification using CreateML"
 ---

 Fishing has always been a hobby of mine.
-To ensure the sustainiblity of recreational fish stocks it is important that fisherman understand are able to recognise different fish species and know size restrictions / bag limits.
-I thought this application could help new anglers for identifying the fish they catch.
+To ensure the sustainiblity of recreational fish stocks it is important that fisherman are able to recognise different fish species and recall size restrictions / bag limits.
+I thought this application could help new anglers identify the fish they catch.

 #### Collecting Images

-I decided to train a model able to recognise five of the most common recreational fish species caught in NSW; bream, whiting, flathead, luderick and whiting.
+I decided to train a model able to recognise five of the most common recreational fish species caught along the East Coast of Australia; bream, whiting, flathead, luderick and whiting.

 {{< figure src="species.png" caption="Three of the five species">}}